How the Wirecard scandal happened: Case study

 To the very end, the AI algorithms suggested that the risk of fraud at Wirecard remained high.

 Although the overall risk score was somewhat lower in 2018 than in 2012, closer inspection reveals that Wirecard was flashing more extreme risk signals in latter years than between 2011 and 2015.
 That is because it was now showing signs of risk of corporate failure.
+It could no longer hide its fragility.

-Figure 4: An excerpt from Transparently.AI's Wirecard risk report for 2018
+Figure 7: An excerpt from Transparently.AI's Wirecard risk report for 2018

-Relative to 2012, the 2018 report showed deterioration on a number of fronts, notably asset quality, income quality, cash quality and operating margin.
 Years of fraudulent activity and increased reliance on debt left Wirecard in a weakened state.
-This is why signals for income, cash and margin quality had begun to emerge as serious concerns.
+This is why signals for income and cash had begun to begun to re-emerge as serious concerns and why the collapse in investing activity was suspicious.

 The AI fraud-detection software identified Wirecard as a highly dubious prospect from the moment it listed